Enerlytic-Ray/Supermarket-Store-Sales-Analysis-2/README.md

 🔗 [LinkedIn](https://www.linkedin.com/in/enerlytic-ray) | [GitHub](https://github.com/Enerlytic-Ray)

 > A data driven sales performance analysis across multiple supermarket branches, following the **PPDAC research methodology (Problem–Plan–Data–Analysis–Conclusion)**.
-> This project showcases advanced **data cleaning**, **KPI derivation**, and **visual analytics** with Python - fully automated through the script `build_stores_analysis.py`.
+> This project showcases advanced **data cleaning**, **KPI derivation**, and **visual analytics** with Python fully automated through the script `Store.py`.

 ---

 ## 📘 Project Overview
-This repository presents a **comprehensive exploratory analysis** of *Supermarket Branch Sales* data using a structured, research-based PPDAC approach.
+This repository presents a **comprehensive exploratory analysis** of *Supermarket Branch Sales* data using a structured, research based PPDAC approach.
-The objective is to uncover store-level performance insights, analyze operational metrics, and visualize relationships between customer traffic, store area, and total sales.
+The objective is to uncover store level performance insights, analyze operational metrics, and visualize relationships between customer traffic, store area, and total sales.

 The analysis is fully reproducible, automated, and generates both visual outputs and a Jupyter notebook for interactive exploration.